 Homo erectus males went out hunting while the females gathered plant food and looked after their young.
-Bones found at the site of one of their camps in China show that they hunted and killed elephants, rhinoceros, horses, bison, water buffalo, camels, wild boar, sheep and antelopes.
-The hunters could not have caught and killed large animals like these with simple weapons unless they had a larger and more cunning brain than their ancestors.
+Bones found at the site of one of their camps in China show that they hunted and killed elephants, rhinoceros, horses, bison, water buffalo, camels, wild boar and antelopes.
+The hunters could not have overcome large animals like these with simple weapons unless they had larger and more cunning brains than their ancestors.
 Homo erectus may even have been capable of simple speech, although they still had the heavy jaws they once needed for chewing raw meat.

 The hunter-gatherering Homo erectus were always on the move.
 At night, they slept in caves or built simple shelters from branches and skins.
 The females collected firewood so that they could light a fire to keep themselves warm and cook their food.
 The males made stone tools, including the hand-axe, which could be used for cutting up meat.

 A Homo erectus group sets up camp for the night.